-Every year brings about some new and interesting health trends, and 2017 will definitely not disappoint.
-Even though some of the trends continue to gain momentum such as fresh ingredients, non-GMO, whole grains, protein, and gluten free, there are still various trends that have come up with new ways to help you eat healthier whether you dine out or dine in.
+Every year brings about some new and interesting healthy food trends, and the food trends in 2017 will definitely not disappoint.
+Even though some of the healthy food trends continue to gain momentum such as fresh ingredients, non-GMO, whole grains, protein and gluten-free, there are still various trends that have come up with new ways to help you eat healthier whether you dine out or dine in.

-- You can eat sea-food and be vegetarian.
-Sea vegetables are virtually fat-free, low in calories but rich in minerals, vitamins, chlorophyll, enzymes and trace minerals, dietary benefits that land vegetables lack due to soil demineralization.
+- You can eat sea-food and still be a vegetarian.
+Sea vegetables are virtually fat-free, low in calories but rich in minerals, full of vitamins, chlorophyll, enzymes and even trace minerals, also provides us with the dietary benefits that land vegetables lack due to soil demineralization.

 - Hemp is one of the most multipurpose natural products on Earth.
-The seed is nutritious, but the fiber from the stalk and leaves are also incredibly good for you.
+The seed is nutritious, but the fibre from the stalk and leaves are also incredibly good for you.
 Hemp is an excellent source of protein and a great vegan alternative for those allergic to nuts.
-This super food is good for you because it has an ideal balance of omega-3 to omega-6 fatty acids and is high in polyunsaturated fatty acids (PUFAs).
+This superfood is good for you because it has an ideal balance of omega-3 to omega-6 fatty acids and is high in polyunsaturated fatty acids (PUFAs).

 - Superfood has become the biggest catchphrase in the health food industry.
-But after years of avocado and quinoa reigning superlative, it’s time to pass the crown to spices – with turmeric being one of the most powerful.
-No wonder all those turmeric lattes are a crowd pleaser.
+But after years of avocado and quinoa reigning superlative, it’s time to pass the crown to spices – with turmeric being one of the most powerful spices.
+No wonder all those turmeric lattes are a crowd-pleaser.
 It comes with the added benefit of great skin.

 - Grab some Tiger nuts in 2017.
-Interestingly, these are not nuts but a small root vegetable that grow in Africa and especially the Mediterranean.
+Interestingly, these are not nuts but small root vegetable that grows in Africa and especially the Mediterranean.
 In fact, they may have been eaten as far back as the Stone Age.
 They are great for supporting the digestive system and weight loss.

-- Blame it on hipsterism becoming main stream but colorful, balanced one-bowl meals are very trendy these days — think quinoa bowls for breakfast and taco and poke bowls for lunch and dinner.
-It’s easier to mix together all the flavors and to enjoy every ingredient in each bite.
+- Blame it on hipsterism becoming mainstream but colourful, balanced one-bowl meals are very trendy these days — think quinoa bowls for breakfast and taco and poke bowls for lunch and dinner.
+It’s easier to mix all the flavours and to enjoy every ingredient in each bite.
 Plus, these bowls can be made to suit your individual preferences.

-- 100 percent whole-grains are still having their moment.
-Gluten-free or not, grains like kamut, buckwheat, quinoa, bulgur, farro, , millet, amaranth, sorghum, etc. are all helpful for health and have yet to permeate the market in the same way traditional products have till date.
+- 100 per cent of whole-grains are still having their moment.
+Gluten-free or not, grains like kamut, buckwheat, quinoa, bulgur, farro, millet, amaranth and sorghum are all beneficial for health and have yet to permeate the market in the same way traditional products have till date.